Guide to Fund Accounting for Educational Institutions

 What Is the Purpose of Fund Accounting?

 Many entities use fund accounting, such as charities, hospitals, governments, churches, artistic foundations, and colleges.
-With fund accounting, your educational institution can demonstrate compliance and accountability.
+With fund accounting, your school can demonstrate compliance and accountability.
 For example, an organization could have governmental funds, proprietary funds, and fiduciary funds.
 The following funds may fall under the governmental fund category:

 - General fund: This fund tracks the organization’s financial resources that are not reported in other funds.